ykLIU1982/dental/README.md

 plt.show()
 ```
-The complete code can be found in the Python Notebook file: dental_plan_comp
+The complete code can be found in the Python Notebook file with the name of dental_plan_comp.

+The results will show some plan which has a higher monthly premium but will save the patient more money at a higher coverage rate and higher annual maximum benefits if the patient estimates a higher dental need in the coming year.
+Furthermore, the group insurance usually outperforms the individual ones thanks to the group negotiation advatages.